 Prerequisites: Intro to Drawing and Painting This is a class for the student who has an interest in learning to paint.
-Students will learn the fundamentals of creating art with acrylic and watercolor paints.
-Color theory and color mixing will be a major part of this class as students begin to work in this medium.
-Throughout the semester, students will study famous painters, the art movements with which they are associated, and their works.
+Students learn the fundamentals of creating art with acrylic and watercolor paints.
+Color theory and color mixing are a major part of this class as students begin to work in this medium.
+Throughout the semester, students study famous painters, the art movements with which they are associated, and their works.